to our space on the web. Deane and Heidi (that's me) Holland

 life for us and I spend most of my spare time caring for them, hanging

-with other 'doggy people' and traveling to dog shows.
+with other 'doggy people' and travelling to dog shows and judging Bull Terriers and the Terrier group at Championship level.
 My aim for

 this website is to show you our own dogs and where they came from, and